bigscience-workshop/data-preparation/analysis/document-sizes/README.md

 ## 1. Download all the datasets from the hub

+This step aims to download all the datasets constituting the BigScience corpus.

+For this, we used a slurm script [`slurm-scrips/download_ds.slurm`](slurm-scrips/download_ds.slurm).
+If you do not have slurm, the downloading script is[`python-scripts/download_ds.py](python-scripts/download_ds.py).

 ## 2. Compute the size of each document

+The next step is to create a metadata dataset for which we will store only the length of the associated text for each example.

+For this, we also used a slurm script [`slurm-scrips/count_len_doc.slurm`](slurm-scrips/count_len_doc.slurm).
+If you do not have slurm, the downloading script is[`python-scripts/count_len_doc.py](python-scripts/count_len_doc.py).
 ## 3. Compute some statistics per datasets and group them by language

 ```bash